syncfusion-content/maui-docs/MAUI/Cartesian-Charts/BoxAndWhisker.md

 ![BoxPlotMode Normal in MAUI Chart](Chart-types_images/BoxPlotModeNormal.png)

 ## Inclusive
 In Inclusive mode, the whiskers extend to the minimum and maximum data points within 1.5 times the IQR.
-Any points beyond this range are considered outliers.
-The following code illustrate how to define property [BoxPlotMode]() value as [Inclusive]().
+Any points beyond this range are considered outliers.The following code illustrate how to define property [BoxPlotMode]() value as [Inclusive]().

 {% tabs %}